VirtoCommerce/vc-docs/platform/developer-guide/docs/Tutorials-and-How-tos/How-tos/debugging.md

 Now you can continue debugging the third-party module as it is included into your solution as source code.

-## Loading PDB from Public Symbol Servers
+## Load PDB from Public Symbol Servers
 If the third-party component doesn't support Source Link and you haven't loaded the PDB file for the library:

 1. Go to **Debug** > **Window** > **Modules** and load symbols of Newtonsoft.Json library manually.